microsoft/AirSim/docs/linux_build.md

 #### Can I compile AirSim in BashOnWindows?
 Yes, however you can't run Unreal from BashOnWindows.
 So this is kind of useful to check Linux compile, not for end-to-end run.
 See [BashOnWindows install guide](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).
 Make sure to have latest version (Windows 10 Creators Edition) as previous versions had various issues.
 Also don't invoke `bash` from `Visual Studio Command Prompt` otherwise cmake might find VC++ and try and use that!

+#### I made change in Visual Studio but there is no effect
+Sometime Unreal + VS build system don't do recompile if you change only header file.
+So try making some cpp file dirty.

 #### Where can I find more info on running Unreal on Linux?
 * [Start here - Unreal on Linux](https://docs.unrealengine.com/latest/INT/Platforms/Linux/index.html)